Kopi-O II

-Synopsis
+Plot

-The series chronicles the everyday lives of vendors and workers at the humble neighbourhood "kopitiam" (coffee shop), the heart of Singaporean life.
-People from all statuses and walks of life cross paths at the coffee shop.
+The series chronicles the everyday lives of vendors and workers at the humble neighbourhood kopitiam, the heart of Singaporean life.
+People from all statuses and walks of life cross paths at the kopitiam.

-Sixth Auntie lives with her eldest son Jianzhong and his wife but was later driven out by them.
-Her second son Jianyi is disabled so she moves in with her youngest son Jianren, who is a reformed former gangster.
-For protection, he conceals his identity by running a western food stall with his wife Yuyan at the neighbourhood coffee shop.
-He shares the coffee shop with several other vendors, each with their own stories and hidden secrets.
+Sixth Auntie (Cai Ping Kai) lives with her eldest son Jianzhong and his wife but was later driven out by them.
+Her second son Shen Jianyi (Bryan Chan) is disabled so she moves in with her youngest son Shen Jianren (Chen Tianwen), who is the Head Master of his very owned Lion Dance Association.
+Besides being the lion dancer, he conceals his identity by running a western food stall with his wife Yuyan at the neighbourhood kopitiam.
+He shares the kopitiam with several other vendors, each with their own stories and hidden secrets.